koii-network/docs/develop/write-a-koii-task/task-development-kit-tdk/using-the-task-namespace/the-namespace-object.md

 Namespacing is a programming concept that involves encapsulating a group of entities, variables, functions, or objects under a single umbrella term.
 In the context of Koii, the Koii namespace object `namespace` serves as a global wrapper for all APIs required in Koii tasks.

-This javaScript object is injected into a Koii task by the task node running the task, and the Koii task has access to all wrapped utilities.
+This JavaScript object is injected into a Koii task by the task node running the task, and the Koii task has access to all wrapped utilities.

 Here's an example demonstrating how you can store a key-value pair in the local NeDB database using the `namespace` object: